furudev/hato.ninja/README.md

 ```

 ℹ️ Check if API is running properly.

-returns a JSON response with message and status.
+Returns a JSON response with message and status.

 ```